liam-wiltshire/talks/learning/content.md

  - Not all of these will apply at the same time:
  - Biological is more apparent in "survival situations" - feeling thirsty because you need hydration, etc
  - Emotional motivation is powerful - as much as we might see ourselves as logical beings (cognitive forces), emotions often overpower this:
-  - I am currently trying to lose weight - 3.5kgs and counting!
-As much as the reason for this _should_ be that I know that currently I am at risk of various illnesses, heart issues and potentially even early death, my motivation is actually that when I went on holiday at the start of August, I wouldn't go to the beach unless I was wearing a top, even in the sea - the emotional driver is more powerful than the logical one, although both are important
+  - I am currently trying to lose weight - 2kgs and counting!
+  - As much as the reason for this _should_ be that I know that currently I am at risk of various illnesses, heart issues and potentially even early death - logical, my motivation is actually that when I went on holiday at the start of August, I wouldn't go to the beach unless I was wearing a top, even in the sea - the emotional driver is more powerful than the logical one, although both are important

 ---
 class: summary-slide middle